libp2p/rust-libp2p/docs/coding-guidelines.md

 communication via events can be very hard to understand.
 Both are a form of complexity that we are trading for correctness and performance which aligns with Rust's and rust-libp2p's goals.

-The archetecture pattern of hierarchical state machines should be used wherever possible.
+The architecture pattern of hierarchical state machines should be used wherever possible.

 ### Conventions for `poll` implementations